This entry is part 119 of 134 in the series: Tough texts

 Whereas the Kostenbergers state whenever kephalē is used ‘with reference to human relationships’ it carries the ‘primary . . . sense of authority,’ not ‘source’, Giles says that ‘in making this claim they stand in opposition to the overwhelming majority of contemporary commentators and theologians’.
-It would appear that Giles has rather overstated his case.
+From the evidence just reviewed, this would appear to be a rather wild exaggeration.

 2. Kephale as ‘source’